 I have a background in investigative sociology and insurance medicine, and I have worked part-time in various research projects since 1994.

-I head together with Associate Professor Eva Skillgate, Unit of Cardiovascular Epidemiology, IMM a research group: Musculoskeletal & Sports Injury Epidemiology Center (MUSIC), where Associate Professor Skillgate is the formal research group leader.
+I work in a reserach group; Musculoskeletal & Sports Injury Epidemiology Center (MUSIC).
 The group consists of persons from various professions with interest in musculoskeletal health and sports medicine, such as naprapaths, physiotherapists, chiropractors and medical doctors.
 We have access to extensive high quality research data from cohort studies, and clinical randomized trials.
-See further under Research Project MUSIC:
+See further Research Project MUSIC

 Associate Professor in Epidemiology, Karolinska Institutet, 2012

 Doctor in Medical Science (Epidemiology), Karolinska Institutet, 2007 Doctoral thesis: ”Epidemiological Aspects on Pain in Whiplash-Associated Disorders”.
 Main supervisor Professor Anders Ahlbom

 Bachelor of Art (BA) Investigative Sociology, Stockholm University, 2003